MicrosoftDocs/architecture-center/docs/guide/hpc/autodesk-vred-core-content.md

 ## Deploy infrastructure and install VRED Core

 **Deploy Azure VMs.** Before you install VRED Core, deploy your Azure VMs.
-Use a [NVadsA10_v5-series](/azure/virtual-machines/nva10v5-series) VM and [NCasT4_v3 series](/azure/virtual-machines/nct4-v3-series) VM to run VRED Core.
-You should make sure VM meets the [system requirements](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/System-requirements-for-Autodesk-VRED-2024-products.html) to install the application.
+Use a [NVadsA10_v5-series](/azure/virtual-machines/nva10v5-series) VM and a [NCasT4_v3 series](/azure/virtual-machines/nct4-v3-series) VM to run VRED Core.
+Make sure the VMs meet the [system requirements](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/System-requirements-for-Autodesk-VRED-2024-products.html) to install the application.

 **Create and configure the supporting infrastructure.** Configure a public IP address for inbound connectivity.
 Use network security groups to provide security for the subnet.

 **Install NVIDIA drivers.** To take advantage of the GPU capabilities of NVadsA10_v5-series VMs and NCasT4_v3 series VMs, install [NVIDIA GPU drivers](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html).
 For information about deploying VMs and installing the drivers, see [Run a Windows VM on Azure](/azure/architecture/reference-architectures/n-tier/windows-vm) and [Run a Linux VM on Azure](/azure/architecture/reference-architectures/n-tier/linux-vm).

 ## Compute sizing and drivers

+Performance tests of VRED Core on Azure used NVadsA10_v5-series and NCasT4_v3 series VMs.
+The following table provides the configuration details.

 | Size | vCPU | Memory: GiB | Temp storage (SSD) GiB | GPU partition | GPU memory: GiB | Max data disks |
 | --- | --- | --- | --- | --- | --- | --- |